gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ## Alternative enroll method: Helm chart

-Teleport has a join method, IAM join, that allows Teleport agents and Proxies to join a Teleport cluster without sharing any secrets when they are running in AWS.
+Teleport has a join method, IAM join, that allows Teleport agents and Proxies to join a Teleport cluster without sharing any secrets when running in AWS.

 The IAM join method is available to any Teleport agent running anywhere with access to IAM credentials, such as an EC2 instance that is part of an EKS cluster.
-This method allows any resource that fulfills the defined criteria to be able to join automatically into the Teleport cluster.
+This method allows any resource that fulfills the defined criteria to join automatically into the Teleport cluster.

 To use this method, each agent requires access to `sts:GetCallerIdentity` to use the IAM method.
-If the operator didn't [block the pod access to IMDS][blockpodaccess], this is already true since the pods inherit the node IAM role, otherwise, it can be granted by IAM OICD Provider.

-To configure the IAM joining token method, the operator has to define the IAM token spec.
+It is required to create the following IAM token spec to configure the IAM joining token method.

 ```yaml